HMS Cornwall (1902): Construction and service

 In December 1913, the ship was refitting in Devonport and resumed her training duties after it was completed in January 1914.
 Over the next six months, she visited ports ranging from Malta to São Vicente, Cape Verde to Trondheim, Norway.
 Cornwall participated in the July 1914 Fleet review at Spithead and was give a short refit at the end of the month.
 Upon its completion, she was assigned to the 5th Cruiser Squadron which was tasked with trade protection between the Azores, the Canary Islands and Gibraltar.
-En route to the latter, Cornwall captured the German collier on 5 August and was transferred to patrol the Brazilian coast in September as part of the 4th Cruiser Squadron under Vice-Admiral Christopher Craddock.
+En route to the latter, Cornwall captured the German collier on 5 August and was transferred to patrol the Brazilian coast in September as part of the 4th Cruiser Squadron under Vice-Admiral Christopher Cradock.

 After the German raider Cap Trafalgar was sunk, RMS Carmania was badly damaged, having lost nine men, but was able to rendezvous with Cornwall.
 Carmania was barely afloat when it made contact with Cornwall on 15 October.
 Carmania was escorted to Permambuco in Brazil where the ship was repaired before being sent to Gibraltar for further repair.

-The ship was later assigned to a new squadron intended to patrol the River Plate area and did not join Craddock's ships as they searched for the German East Asia Squadron off the Chilean coast.
-After Craddock's squadron was destroyed in the Battle of Coronel on 1 November, Cornwall then proceeded to the Falkland Islands with the squadron commanded by Vice-Admiral Doveton Sturdee.
+The ship was later assigned to a new squadron intended to patrol the River Plate area and did not join Cradock's ships as they searched for the German East Asia Squadron off the Chilean coast.
+After Cradock's squadron was destroyed in the Battle of Coronel on 1 November, Cornwall then proceeded to the Falkland Islands with the squadron commanded by Vice-Admiral Doveton Sturdee.